Last week the Museum hosted its 2018 Wipper Lecture featuring Geoff Green.

 Another important paddle in the water: Peterborough County invests in the new museum

-We are very pleased to share that city council last night voted in favour of investing $4 million over eight years in the new museum project.
+We are excited to share that yesterday, Peterborough County Council voted to invest $500,000 over eight years in the new museum project.

 Over the next five years, the overall estimated economic impact of the museum’s operations and its redevelopment project will be $86 million – $71.6 million of that will be related to the redevelopment project.
 That $86 million will support an estimated 820 jobs – 682 of those will be related to the redevelopment project.

-The City of Peterborough joins the Province of Ontario and the Government of Canada, along with several early donors, who have demonstrated their leadership with investments in the new museum.
-The provincial government has contributed $9 million and the federal government $1.4 million.
+Peterborough County joins the City of Peterborough, the Province of Ontario and the Government of Canada, along with several early donors, who have demonstrated their leadership with investments in the new museum.
+The city has contributed $4 million, the provincial government $9 million and the federal government $1.4 million.
 A second funding application for $13.6 million is before the federal government right now.

 Carolyn Hyslop, General Manager

 It's been a busy couple months for Virtual Field Trips.
 Since the beginning of 2018, our education animators have connected with 1159 students at 37 schools, including visits from Manitoba, BC, UK and Vietnam!

 All of this adds up!
 We recently checked our "Skype mileage", or how many kilometres we have "traveled" in our Skypes to classrooms around the world.
 With member and donor support we've clocked 338,000 km since beginning the virtual field trip program in February 2016!